We Are Crew, Not Passengers!

 About My Classroom:

-Science in my classroom is an inquiry and problem based approach.
+Science in my classroom is an inquiry and problem-based approach.
 I integrate service-learning and original scientific research into my curriculum and encourage students to drive their own learning with new and relevant science topics.
 I believe that students should not just learn about science, they should DO science!

 PSD does not unlawfully discriminate on the basis of race, color, creed, religion, national origin, ancestry, sex, sexual orientation, gender identity, gender expression, marital status, veteran status, age or disability in access or admission to, or treatment or employment in, its programs or activities.
 A lack of English speaking skills will not be a barrier to admission or participation.